 Patients with gynecologic, urologic and colorectal cancers benefit from this innovative technology.

 The da Vinci® Si Surgical System seamlessly translates Dr. Shbeeb’s natural hand, wrist and finger movements from controls at the console to the surgical instruments inside the patient.
-With this sophisticated technology, Dr. Shbeeb and other Long Beach Memorial surgeons are empowered to perform an array of procedures through small 1–2 cm incisions.
+With this sophisticated technology, Dr. Shbeeb and other Long Beach Medical Center surgeons are empowered to perform an array of procedures through small 1–2 cm incisions.

 “These advantages are significant for precision and control,” says Dr. Shbeeb, who has long been an advocate of less invasive techniques.